DanC2001/MTRX2700_MajorProject/README.md

             * Tested different inputted pan and tilt values to ensure that servos were never directed to move past their mechanical stops

 ## Timer
+      Location Demo > isr_vectors.c and also Demo > lidar.h

       High Level Code Information:
             * The functions for the timer module can be found in Lidar.c
             * This module utilises the timer channels on the HCS12 board to work in conjunction with the LIDAR sensor